Areas of Practice

 Few experiences are as traumatic as being attacked by a dog.
 Some injuries are so severe, they result in death.
 Families of those who die from fatal injuries experience pain, suffering, and financial burdens.
 Survivors of attacks may have physical disfigurements, permanent nerve damage, and emotional scars.
 They may also be left with a large stack of medical bills.

-There are several steps you need to take after a dog bite.
+There are several steps you need to take after a dog bite in Arizona.

 - Report the bite to authorities